 As many of you know, psoriasis comes with a great deal of sub diagnoses, such as depression, anxiety, OCD, fibromyalgia, panic disorder, PTSD, etc. Unfortunately, I have a diagnosis of several of these things to include Dermatillomania, a skin picking disorder that falls under an anxiety/OCD disorder.
-This tends to happen when I become anxious, upset, angry, and I do not know how to manage… read more
+This tends to happen when I become anxious, upset, angry, and I do not know how to manage my emotions in a proper manner due to a lifetime of improper behavioral and emotional reinforcing.
+I am… read more

 When you get the urge to scratch try getting up and doing something that you love that involves the use of your hands.
 I find that involving my mind and hands in this way helps me and may help you.
 Good luck and hopes this helps.